cplou99/BayesianVSLNet/README.md

 # BayesianVSLNet

-CVPR2024 Ego4D Step Grounding Challenge Winner
+CVPR2024 Ego4D Step Grounding Challenge Winner.

 This code is built over two other repos (NaQ and ego4d-goalstep).
 From there, we build our approach BayesianVSLNet: Bayesian temporal-order priors for test time refinement.
 Please, review the arxiv version for further details.

 ## Install